z-arjun/z-arjun/README.md

 - 👋 Hi, I’m Arjun
 - 👀 I’m interested in learning new technology and implementing the same.
 - 🌱 I’m currently learning angular, springboot and database essentials along with it...
-- ⚡ Fun fact: I love to play online multiplayer shooter and football.
+- ⚡ Fun fact: I love to play online multiplayer shooter computer games and football.

 ### Connect with me: